The Nikon D3 in 2025 ~ Photos & Thoughts

 User-interface: 8

 This review was originally written for Photography on the Net, in the latter half of 2022.
-In November it was announced that the site was closing by year’s end, which lead me to move the review here.
+In November it was announced that the site was closing by year’s end, which led me to move the review here.

 D3 Specs